Gageperrin/it-notes/it-topics/cissp.md

 Email is also a vector for encryption.
 Phil Zimmerman's Pretty Good Privacy (PGP) is a secure email system from 1991 that combines the CA hierarchy with a "web of trust".
 Another protocol and the current de facto standard is Secure/Multipurpose Internet Mail Extension (S/MIME) which uses the RSA encryption algorithm but because of technical limitations is not supported by default in most email providers.

+Email infrastructure rests on email servers using Simple Mail Transfer Protocol (SMTP) on TCP port 25 to accept messages from clients, transport them to other servers, and deposit them in a user's inbox.
+Email clients retrieve email from their inboxes using either Post Office Protocol (POP3) on TCP port 110 or Internet Message Access Protocol (IMAP v4) on TCP port 143.
+Email systems depend on the X.400 standard for addressing and handling messages.

+SMTP servers should be configured to avoid turning into an open relay which can be targeted by spammers.

+Other email auth mechanisms include DomainKey Identified Mail (DKIM) to assert that valid mail is sent by an organization through verification of domain name identity, Sender Policy Framework (SPF) to protect against spam or email spoofing by checking that inbound messages originate from a hsot authorized by the SMTP domain owner to send messages, Domain Message Authentication Reporting and Conformance (DMARC) as a DNS-based email authentication system, and STARTTLS that attempts to establish an encrypted TLS connection on the email server if the remote server supports it (by default uses TCP port 587).

 ## 3.5 - Assess and mitigate the vulnerabilities of security architectures, designs, and solution elements

 There are a number of common vulnerabilities across security architectures.